-More hunting licenses were sold in the United States last year than the number of soldiers in the world's 10 largest armies.
+More hunting licenses, tags, permits, and stamps were sold in the U.S. in 2018 (about 37 million) than the number of total members in the world's 10 largest armies (about 25 million).

 In November 2019, we came across a meme that claimed more hunting licenses were sold in the United States “last year” (presumably 2018) than the number of soldiers in the world’s 10 largest armies combined: